While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins

-We now derive more practical tools to characterize instability without having to detect if $S_1$ has occurred.
-With these tools, we will establish more measurable results in terms of forward-looking price variance of the stablecoin.
+We now derive practical tools that will connect these regimes containing deleveraging spirals with instability in terms of forward-looking price variance of the stablecoin, and which do not require the detection of whether $S_1$ has occurred.
+This formalizes the high price variation observed in Dai during and after Black Thursday.
 We begin in the next remark by setting up a variance estimation idea based on Taylor approximation.

 \begin{remark} (Estimating variances) Taylor approximations can be applied to estimate the variances of the stablecoin process.
 Consider $X_t = X_{t-1} R_t$ for return $R_t \geq 0$.
 For notational clarity, define\footnote{As in the case of $\psi$, $h$ could have a subscript $t$ (or equivalently other time $t$ inputs), but we relax notation as we only use in the context of time $t$.}